idant1111/healthcare-doc-analysis/s3-deployment-guide.md

 - If you encounter CORS issues, ensure your Lambda function has the correct CORS headers
 - If the application doesn't load, check the S3 bucket policy and website configuration
-- For routing issues, ensure you're using HashRouter in your React application
+- For routing issues, ensure your application is using HashRouter for client-side routing
+- Check the browser console for any errors related to API calls or asset loading

+For more detailed troubleshooting steps, see [s3-troubleshooting.md](./s3-troubleshooting.md).